oscro/Backend-Marketplace-and-Manager-CRM/README.md

 ## Overview
-An Amazon-like storefront that will take in orders from customers and deplete stock from the store's inventory.
+A CLI storefront that will take in orders from customers and deplete stock from the store's inventory.
 The app has a manager view in which it allows the manager to view inventory, view low inventory < 5, add to inventory, and add a new product.
 Both applications connect to a MySQL database to pull and populate information.

-### Bamazon Customer View
+### Customer View

 * The products table has each of the following columns: